Port LaBelle, Florida 33935

 The LaBelle area is also home to the annual Swamp Cabbage Festival held on the last full weekend of each February.
 Visitors from all over the world attend this big festival and parade.
 The Festival is named in honor of Florida's prolific state tree, the Sable Palm, nicknamed the "cabbage" palm or cabbage palmetto because of it's cabbage like pulp, the bland tasting "heart of palm" found inside the trunk.
 When the heart of palm is removed, the tree dies, so it is not recommended to cut local trees to get at the palm heart.
 The Sabal palm and the mighty Live Oak trees help give LaBelle it's famed scenic beauty.

 FOR SALE.
 Port LaBelle residential lots.
-Looking for an investment in rural Hendry county, the Citrus Capital of Floridas, and affordable prices?
+Looking for an investment in rural Hendry county, the Citrus Capital of Florida, and affordable prices?
 We have lots available at great prices in Port LaBelle and Hendry county, Florida.
+See Listings Below:

 Highway 80 from LaBelle to US Highway 27. e-mailFor Sale.
-Historic 1.29 acres on north side of State Road 80 east of LaBelle. (see video at right for views) Previously owned by county pioneer, the late Joe B. Hendry, Jr., since 1949.
+Historic 1.29 acres on north side of State Road 80 east of LaBelle. (see video at right for views) SOLD but a smaller parcel from the original acre is available.
+Previously owned by county pioneer, the late Joe B. Hendry, Jr., since 1949.
 East of the the Pioneer Shell Store and Hendry Isles Blvd, this agriculturally zoned land is the perfectly placed investment for the coming four-laning of

 FOR SALE.
 Clewiston Harlem residential zoned building lot.
 83’ X 110’.
 Quiet subdivision.
 Build a home or buy for investment.
 Concrete foundation already in to place a home on, and city water and FPL utilities.
 Address: 1130 Virginia Avenue. e-mail.